ai-cam/ai-cam.github.io/_opportunities/this-is-a-job-listing-for-team-3.md

 ---
 layout: opportunities-single
-title: Communications and Engagement Manager
+title: Communications and Engagement Manager ..x
 excerpt: "AI@Cam is establishing a small team to coordinate our core work and collaborations across the University and externally.
 We're looking for a Communications and Engagement Manager who can build an effective